-The post Why the James Hardie share price is surging to record highs appeared first on Motley Fool Australia.
+The post Why James Hardie’s share price can set another record next month appeared first on Motley Fool Australia.

 In a brand new report, Edward has just revealed what he believes are the 3 best dividend stocks for income-hungry investors to buy now.
 All 3 stocks are paying growing fully franked dividends giving you the opportunity to combine capital appreciation with attractive dividend yields.